Avenham Park: The inauguration of the park

-Preston's Avenham Park, Moor Park and Miller Park were inaugurated on the same day that the former Town Hall was opened in 1867.
-On September 28, 1867 the Preston Chronicle commented that the preparations were in place and that the expectation was that "…….we shall have a gayer, a busier, and a more bustling town than we have had on any previous occasion, excepting, perhaps, at some of our Guilds".
-The following week's edition for October 5, 1887 devoted several columns to "The Opening of the New Town Hall and Inauguration of the Parks".
-It was a civic event of considerable size and importance and when the opening ceremony for the town hall was concluded a procession was formed which made its way to Avenham and Miller Parks.
-Schoolchildren from across Preston had gathered in the parks and it was estimated that 23000 -25000 were in present.
+Preston's Avenham Park, Moor Park and Miller Park were inaugurated on the same day that the former Preston Town Hall was opened, in 1867.
+On 28 September 1867 The Preston Chronicle commented that the preparations were in place and that the expectation was that "... we shall have a gayer, a busier, and a more bustling town than we have had on any previous occasion, excepting, perhaps, at some of our Guilds".
+The following week's edition, for 5 October 1867, devoted several columns to "The Opening of the New Town Hall and Inauguration of the Parks".
+It was a civic event of considerable size and importance and when the opening ceremony for the Town Hall was concluded, a procession was formed which made its way to Avenham and Miller Parks.
+Schoolchildren from across Preston had gathered in the parks and it was estimated that between 23,000 and 25,000 were present.
 The Duke of Cambridge, cousin of Queen Victoria, was in attendance and the band of the Third Royal Lancashire Militia entertained the crowds.